-Love him or hate him, Jose Bautista is one of the top premier power hitters in the game today.
+Love him or hate him, Jose Bautista was one of the top premier power hitters in the game in 2017.

 While he didn’t come up as a overhyped prospect, the veteran outfielder has adapted nicely in the big leagues, seemingly playing better with a chip on his shoulder to prove his worth.

 After somewhat of a down year last season due to injuries, Joey Bats is looking to once again capture his peak form to the delight of Toronto Blue Jays’ fans.

 Here’s our selection for his top three rookie cards.

 A nice shiny Topps Chrome card in good condition (without any chipping at the borders) would make a great addition to the set of a Jose Bautista card collector.